Valence Transition Theory of the Pressure-Induced Dimensionality Crossover in Superconducting Sr$_{14-x}$Ca$_x$Cu$_{24}$O$_{41}$: Computational results

-An interesting feature in Fig.~2 is the very large B$_{intra}^{O-O}$ relative to B$_{inter}^{O-O}$, for both $t^\prime_{pp}$.
-It is tempting to assign this larger magnitude to simply the additional paths via Cu-ions that holes can take when hopping from O$_L$-to-O$_R$ of the same ladder that are not available to holes hopping between interladder O$_L$ ions.
-The additional O-O hole hopping integrals are $\sim$ $t_{dp}^2/\Delta_{dp}$ and $t_{dp}^2/(U_d + \Delta_{dp})$, respectively, which are both smaller than $t^\prime_{pp}$.
-Strictly from consideration of the magnitudes of the hopping integrals, B$_{intra}^{O-O}$ should have been closer to B$_{inter}^{O-O}$ than found in Fig.~2, and hole transport in SCCO should have been far less anisotropic even at ambient pressure.
-In Figs.~1(b) and 1(c) we have given the schematics of the intraladder O$_R$-to-O$_L$ hole transfers, involving and not involving the hole on the Cu-ion, respectively.
-The much larger calculated B$_{intra}^{O-O}$ in Fig.~2 implies that hole transfers via paths in Fig.~1(b) dominate overwhelmingly over the path in Fig.~1(c).
-Bond orders and the true interladder coupling strengths therefore depend not only on the magnitudes of the hopping integrals, but also on the effective charges on the ions involved.
-In Table III (SI) we have given the Cu- and O-ion charges for two $t^\prime_{pp}$ and different $\delta$.
-The very small O-ion charges for $\Delta_{dp}=3$ explain the small magnitudes of B$_{inter}^{O-O}$.
+An interesting feature of Fig.~\ref{bdelta} are the much larger B$_{intra}^{O-O}$ relative to B$_{inter}^{O-O}$, for both $\Delta_{\rm dp}$.
+This larger magnitude is ascribed to the the additional paths via Cu-ions that holes can take when hopping from O$_L$-to-O$_R$ of the same ladder.
+In Figs.~\ref{lattice}(b) and 1(c) we give the schematics of the intraladder O$_R$-to-O$_L$ hole transfers, involving and not involving the hole on the Cu-ion, respectively.
+The much larger calculated B$_{intra}^{O-O}$ in Fig.~\ref{bdelta} implies that hole transfers via paths in Fig.~\ref{lattice}(b) dominate overwhelmingly over the path in Fig.~\ref{lattice}(c).
+Bond orders and the true interladder coupling strengths therefore depend not only on the magnitudes of the hopping integrals, but also on the charge density on the ions involved.
+In S.4, Tables III and IV \cite{Supplemental}, we give the Cu- and O-ion charges for both $\Delta_{\rm dp}$.
+The very small O-ion charges explain the small magnitudes of B$_{inter}^{O-O}$.